 The second initiative regarding languages that I wanted to undertake is called Bharati Script.

 All the languages of India share pretty much the same alphabet, but each has its own script.
 There is no common script that people from all parts of India can read.
 People travelling from one state to the other cannot read even sign boards in the other state.
 Meanwhile, the use of English and the Roman script became prevalant and it is now set to become the de facto standard.
 But there is a problem with this.
 Roman alphabet does not have enough variety of letters to represent all the vowel and consonent sounds of Indian languages.

 The Government of India's unimaginative and political solution for this is to impose the use of Hindi laguage throughout India.
 This imposition met with resistance in many non-Hindi speaking states, so much so they insisted on the use of the regional language, wherever possible.
-The insitance of Hindi had the opposite effect.
+The insistence created the opposite effect, viz., resentment over it.

 My soluiton to this problem, is to develop a new script from scratch, which is elegant and also better suited for the computer age, whithout the complex matra and coupound letter structures, that are typical of all Indian language scripts including the Devanagari script used for Hindi language.

-I want to make this a community effort and challenge artists, typographers, language buffs, etc. from everywhere to develop a beautiful script from scratch.
+I want to make this a community effort and challenge artists, typographers, language experts, etc. from everywhere to develop a beautiful script from scratch.
 I am still working on launching this initiative.
-The website for this initiative is https://bharatiscript.in.
+The website for this initiative is bharatiscript.in.

 One thing I don't like about life is that it is too long for some and too short for some.
 It is the later in my case.
 I do not know how far I can take these initiatives within the time I have on this earth.
 But I sure would like to enjoy and be busy with these initiatives till I drop.
 And I hope the initiatives would be of at least some benefit to at least a few people.

 To summaraize, here is a graphical representation of all my activities.